donmcbrien/RedBlackTree/README.md

      144:   239.42
      443:   228.44

-THe tree accepted 93 insertions shown indescening order as required:
+The tree accepted 93 insertions shown in descending order as required:

                              ┌───◦
                          ┌───◻︎982:   354.64
                          │   └───◼︎976:  -994.05
                      ┌───◻︎894:   585.16